AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-utilization/view-utilization-information.md

  </tbody>
 </table>

-## Track progress, cost, and revenue with the Utilization report
+## Track progress, cost, and revenue with the Utilization report {#track-progress-cost-and-revenue-with-the-utilization-report}

 You can track the progress or cost of a project, program, or portfolio.